LONG STORY SHORT:

 Brian Floca was born and raised in Temple, Texas.
 He graduated from Brown University and received his MFA from the School of Visual Arts.

-While at Brown, Brian also did coursework at the neighboring Rhode Island School of Design, including a class with author and illustrator David Macaulay that led to an introduction to author Avi.
-That, in turn, led to Brian's illustrating Avi's graphic novel City of Light, City of Dark, published by Richard Jackson at Orchard Books.
+While at Brown, Brian also did coursework at the neighboring Rhode Island School of Design, including a class with author and illustrator David Macaulay.
+Studies with Macaulay led to an introduction to the author Avi, which in turn led to Brian's illustrating Avi's graphic novel City of Light, City of Dark, published by Richard Jackson at Orchard Books.

 Since City of Light, City of Dark, Brian has illustrated additional books by Avi, including Poppy, winner of the Boston Globe-Horn Book Award, and the other books in the popular Poppy Stories series.

-He has illustrated Ballet for Martha: Making Appalachian Spring, by Jan Greenberg and Sandra Jordan, a Sibert Honor Book and winner of the NCTE Orbis Pictus Award for Outstanding Nonfiction for Children; The Hinky-Pink, by Megan McDonald, an ALA Notable Book and Texas Bluebonnet Award Master List selection; and, most recently, Marty McGuire and Marty McGuire Digs Worms! by Kate Messner.
+He has also illustrated Ballet for Martha: Making Appalachian Spring, by Jan Greenberg and Sandra Jordan, a Sibert Honor Book and winner of the NCTE Orbis Pictus Award for Outstanding Nonfiction for Children; The Hinky-Pink, by Megan McDonald, an ALA Notable Book and Texas Bluebonnet Award Master List selection; and, most recently, Marty McGuire, Marty McGuire Digs Worms!, and the forthcoming Marty McGuire Has Too Many Pets!, all by Kate Messner.

-Brian has written and illustrated Moonshot: The Flight of Apollo 11, a Robert F. Sibert Honor Book, a New York Times Best Illustrated Book of the Year, and a Society of Illustrators silver medal winner; Lightship, a Sibert Honor Book and Booklist's "Top of the List" picture book for 2007; and The Racecar Alphabet, an ALA Notable Children's Book and a Kirkus Reviews Editor's Choice.
+Brian has written and illustrated Locomotive, just published and praised by Kirkus Reviews in a starred review as "Nothing short of spectacular."
+He has written and illustrated Moonshot: The Flight of Apollo 11, a Robert F. Sibert Honor Book, a New York Times Best Illustrated Book of the Year, and a Society of Illustrators silver medal winner; Lightship, a Sibert Honor Book and Booklist's "Top of the List" picture book for 2007; and The Racecar Alphabet, an ALA Notable Children's Book and a Kirkus Reviews Editor's Choice.

 Brian has answered telephones at Harvard University (part-time job) and taught continuing education and undergraduate classes at the School of Visual Arts.
 He currently writes and illustrates full time.